 Students should run and exercise 3x per week to build up stamina and physical fitness prior to attending the class.

 Students should self study ballistic theory, and be familiar with Minutes of Angle, Miliradians and how to calculate drop, distance, and wind.
+You must read two books ahead of time before attending, those are Long Shot by Azad Cudi, and Long Range Shooting Handbook by Ryan Cleckner.

 Our course Introduction to Precision Rifle will satisfy these prerequisites.